yunpeng-shi/MPLS/README.md

 ## Dependencies
-The following files are dependencies for running Lie-Algebraic Averaging method that were written by AVISHEK CHATTERJEE (revised and included in this repo).
+The following files in folder ``Utils`` are dependencies for running Lie-Algebraic Averaging method that were written by AVISHEK CHATTERJEE (revised and included in this repo).
 See also [Robust Rotation Averaging](http://www.ee.iisc.ac.in/labs/cvl/papers/robustrelrotavg.pdf) and [Efficient and Robust Large-Scale Rotation Averaging](https://www.cv-foundation.org/openaccess/content_iccv_2013/papers/Chatterjee_Efficient_and_Robust_2013_ICCV_paper.pdf) for details.
 ```
 Weighted_LAA.m
 Build_Amatrix.m